Quantum Techniques for Stochastic Mechanics: The deficiency of a reaction network

-\item Can more than one edge go between a specific pair of vertices? \end{itemize} and \begin{itemize} \item Can an edge go from a vertex to itself? \end{itemize} We get directed multigraphs if we answer YES, YES and YES to these questions.
+\begin{itemize} \item Do the edges have arrows on them? \item Can more than one edge go between a specific pair of vertices? \end{itemize} and \begin{itemize} \item Can an edge go from a vertex to itself? \end{itemize} We get directed multigraphs if we answer YES, YES and YES to these questions.
 Since they allow all three features, directed multigraphs are very important.
 For example, a `category' is a directed multigraph equipped with some extra structure.
 Also, what mathematicians call a `quiver' is just another name for a directed multigraph.
+We've met two other kinds of graph so far: